 Register for a Lunch Master account to view and order meals.
-The order deadline is the prior business day by 10 a.m. to receive a meal the following day.
+The order deadline is two business days ahead by 10 a.m. to receive a meal.

 Please do NOT have lunch delivered by food delivery service (i.e. Door Dash, Uber Eats, restaurants that deliver, etc).
 If you need to bring a lunch to your student, please leave it in the office.
 Your student will be able to get it at lunch time.

 Free or Reduced Price Lunch